biosimulators/Biosimulators/README.md

 - This repository contains code for automated verification of the capabilities of containerized simulation tools.
 - This repository contains a Pipenv configuration and a Dockerfile for a Docker image with a Python environment with most of the validated simulation tools and tests for this Docker image

 The code for the BioSimulators web application, REST API, and database is in the [Biosimulations repository](https://github.com/biosimulations/Biosimulations).
 The code for verifying the capabilities and accuracy of containerized simulation tools is in the [BioSimulators test suite repository](https://github.com/biosimulators/Biosimulators_test_suite).
+The code for the individual simulation tools is spread across numerous repositories, including several owned by the [BioSimulators GitHub organization](https://github.com/biosimulators/).

 ## Getting started